Zazas: Etymology and naming

+The term Dimilî derives from the name of the Dunbulî (also spelled Dumbulî), a Kurdish tribe documented since the 12th century.

 According to Encyclopædia Iranica the endonym Dimlī or Dīmla was derived from Daylam region in Northern Iran, and appears in Armenian historical records as delmik, dlmik, which was proposed to be derived from Middle Iranian *dēlmīk meaning Daylamite.
 Among their neighbors the people are known mainly as Zāzā, which meant “stutterer” and was used as a pejorative.
 Hadank and Mckenzie attribute relative abundance of sibilants and affricates in Zaza language to explain the semantic etymology of the name.
+However, significant historical and social evidence stands against this hypothesis.
+This hypothesis, initially proposed as a possibility and commonly used to distinguish the Zazas from the Kurds, does not account for the origins of other names such as Dunbuli or Dumbeli, from which the term Dimilî originates.
+This connection is supported by several evidences, including the use of the terms Dummel or Zaza in Kurdistan to refer to the Azerbaijani Dunbuli tribe, historical records of the Dunbuli tribe migrating to Dersim during the reign of Shah Ismail, and documented evidence that the Dunbuli tribe in Palu spoke Zazaki.
+In some regions, the term Dunbuli is still used to refer to the Zazas.

 History

 Origins and early history

 Linguistic evidence put the urheimat of the Zaza language to Northern Iran, especially around the southern Caspian region due to the similarities between Zaza, Talysh, Gilaki and Mazanderani languages.
 The etymology of the endonym Dimlī and the historical records of migration from Daylam to Central Anatolia in Armenian sources are also cited as an evidence of Daylamite origins of the Zaza people.
 Academics propose that this migration event happened in 10th to 12th centuries AD.
 However, a study from 2005 does not support the Northern Iranian theory and rather proposes a closer link between Kurdish and Zaza-speakers compared to Northern Iranian populations.